General Stuart M3 Tank Hull Number 2033

 Wartime History

-It was recovered from the Buna battlefield in mid-1973, and was transported to Port Moresby by barge, and then to Australia where it became part of the Australian War Memorial Second World War Hall.
+Recovered from the Buna battlefield during the middle of 1973, and was transported to Port Moresby by barge.
+Next, shipped to Australia to the Australian War Memorial Second World War Hall.

 References